hgamboa/nova-analog-instrumentation/LTspiceGuide1.md

 ## Tasks

+### Task 1  - .op Directive

 1. Draw the second stage of the Coolpits Oscilator
-  - Introduce each of the components (R, C, Voltage source)
+   1. Introduce each of the components (R, C, Voltage source)
-  - Introduce the specific values to each component
+   1. Introduce the specific values to each component
-  - Add NPN transistor and the select the type to be 2N2222
+   1. Add NPN transistor and the select the type to be 2N2222
-  - Add a ground
+   1. Add a ground
-  - Connect the circut with wires
+   1. Connect the circut with wires
+   1. Add labels to a net points (Vb and Ve)
-  - Add a .op spice directive
+   1. Add a .op spice directive
 2. Compute the expected value for Vb and Ve
 3. Execute a DC simulation and check the spice output